 Fun fact: Did you know that the oldest record of flowers and flower arrangement use is from the Ancient Egypt dated in 2500 B.C?

 What you’re selling is fresh flower, which means you have to control your inventory as effective as possible.
 Do it routinely.

-You must do the Fresh produce packaging to make sure that you have an enough amount of fresh flower, plants, equipment, accessories, and literally everything you use in your production.
+You must do the inventory control to make sure that you have an enough amount of fresh flower, plants, equipment, accessories, and literally everything you use in your production.
 It will prevent you to have stale flowers unused that cause you loss.

-An automatic Fresh produce packaging will help you do the Fresh produce packaging.
+An automatic inventory control will help you do the inventory control.
 Because the needs of flowers often fluctuates, an inventory system can predict how much inventory you will need in specific time.
 Therefore, you won’t have to experience shortage during the peak times or the opposite.